NY LLC Publication Requirement

 By hiring us as their New York registered agent service, many of our clients list our commercial address as their office address in order to publish in Albany County and save thousands of dollars in publication costs.

-When hiring us to form your New York LLC or be your registered agent, we list our county address as yours, and thus you can publish in our two papers in Albany which will cost you about $100 TOTAL in publication fees.
+When hiring us to form your New York LLC or be your registered agent, we list our county address as yours, and thus you can publish in our two papers in Albany which will cost you under $200 TOTAL in publication fees.
 For reference, people in New York City pay upwards of $1500 to publish.

 Even if your main business operations will be in NYC or anywhere in the state with high publication costs, there’s no reason to list that address as the county for publication reasons.
 We’re talking about an archaic requirement from many decades ago that no longer makes sense in our modern digital world — nonetheless, New York LLC publication requirements still exist.